Benjamin-Daniel/PLP/README.md

 # Introduction to HTML

 ## Description:
-In this week, you will set up a basic HTML template for the Expense Tracker Application interface.
-You will begin by gaining an understanding of web development fundamentals.
-This serves as a foundational step in the development process and will provide you with hands-on experience in building web interfaces for real-world applications.
+In this activity, I will set up a basic HTML template for the Expense Tracker Application interface.
+This serves as a foundational step in the development process which provides with hands-on experience in building web interfaces for real-world applications.

-### Assignment: Create a Basic HTML Template:
+### Tasks: Create a Basic HTML Template:
         Design a basic HTML template for the Expense Tracker Application interface.
         Your page should include the below: